 Before you finalize the hiring process, make sure that you do a reference check on the selected candidate.
 This is a common part of a hiring process we see companies skip, but it can offer a treasure trove of information about the candidate’s hard and soft skills and verify the data collected in the interview process.
 Talk with the references and see whether they can vouch for the candidate’s abilities, skills, worthiness and credibility.
 It can also be very helpful for the hiring manager to get an understanding from a previous manager or colleague on the best ways to manage their new employee.

 Now that you understand the various steps and considerations to putting together a thoughtful recruitment process, you may want to consider contacting us to learn more about our Recruiting Optimization Services.
-We’ve helped many companies, both large and small, optimize their recruiting process and improve their candidate experience while getting great results.
+We’ve helped many companies, both large and small, optimize their recruiting process and improve their candidate experience in recruitment while getting great results.